 Borrow Wisely, Avoid Default and Repaying Your Student Loan

-Personal financial planning is more than just being able to balance a checkbook, compare prices or get a job.
+Personal financial planning is more than just being able to balance a checkbook, compare prices, or obtain a employment.
 It also includes skills like long-term vision and planning for the future, and the discipline to use those skills every day.
-Being aware of short- and long-term costs associated with student loans and other debts will help secure a strong financial future.
+Being aware of short-term and long-term costs associated with student loans and other debts will help secure a strong financial future.
 Below are some questions and answers you should ask yourself prior to taking out a student loan.

 What every student borrower needs to know